People gathered around a sheep roundup pen in the Westfjords of Iceland

 Where and when can I watch the "réttir"?

-The réttir are open for everyone and are a fun way to learn how to catch a sheep and maneuver it into the right corral.
-This is also a great opportunity for kids to actively take part in Icelandic farm life and actually help!
+The réttir are open to everyone and are a fun way to learn how to catch a sheep and maneuver it into the right corral.
+It is also a great opportunity for kids to actively participate in Icelandic farm life and actually help!

 Here is the Icelandic calendar about all the réttir in Iceland.
 If you are in Iceland in September, you should definitely check it out!